mParticle/docs/src/pages/integrations/braze/event/index.md

 ## mParticle Braze Implementation Scenarios

-**The mParticle SDK** allows you to include the Braze kit which allows Braze interface components (images, layout files, etc.) and as a result supports *the entire* Braze feature set, which includes:
+The [mParticle SDK](https://github.com/mparticle) allows you to include the Braze kit which allows Braze interface components (images, layout files, etc.) and as a result supports many Braze features, including:

 * App Analytics
 * User Segmentation